kpolsen/SIGAME_v2/README.md

 You need python version 2 and a few packages.

 ### Requirements
-This distribution has been tested on python v2.7.13 with the following package version:
+This distribution has been tested on python v2.7.13 with the following package versions (among others):
+- numpy v1.13.0
 - matplotlib v2.0.2
+- pandas v0.20.1
+- cPickle v1.71

 ### Importing SÍGAME in python/ipython
 All modules of SÍGAME are found in the sigame/ directory and are loaded into python with: